 It may not have an immediate effect as that of running, but it keeps you on the move.
 Longboarding is one of the activities, where you don’t realize that you are doing some distressing.
 In fact, among my best longboarding experience was learning crazy tricks, but the feeling freedom from all the negative energies.

 The simple joys of hanging out with friends and family is among the most effective means of destressing.
-Longboarding made me realize that.
-I don’t have to go anywhere far from our neighborhood to look for fun things to do-- I just board.
+Longboarding made me realize that I don’t have to go anywhere far from our neighborhood to look for fun things to do.

 The idea of learning to ride a longboard was influenced by some of my friends and family.
-No, I was not pressured into it, but I did enjoy learning and connecting with them.
-If you don’t pressure to learn the neat tricks, longboarding is pure fun you can do for hours.
+By longboarding with them, I enjoyed learning and connecting with them.
+If you’re not pressured to learn the neat tricks, longboarding is pure fun you can do for hours.

 You can get away from the stressful daily activities and head out with friends and family to a boarding park and enjoy your time together.
 So. for your next bonding activity why not try longboarding, it may be your new weekend tradition.